HyagoOliveira/InputSystem/README.md

 ![LocalizedSpriteText Runtime][LocalizedSpriteText_Runtime]

 If your project uses another Localization System, use [LocalizedSpriteText](/Runtime/SpriteText/LocalizedSpriteText.cs) component as a base to create your own binder between your Localization provider and this package [ActionSpriteText](/Runtime/SpriteText/ActionSpriteText.cs).

-### Using Custom Sprites and Animations

-Sometimes we just want to replace the input field by a specific sprite for an action.
-You can do it using the [CustomSpriteText](/Runtime/SpriteText/CustomSpriteText.cs) component and setting its **Tags** dictionary, specifying the Sprite name (located on the Sprite Asset) to each input device you're going to use:

-![CustomSpriteText Inspector for Names][CustomSpriteText_Inspector_Name]

-You can also use this same component to play Sprite Animations.

-First, you must find the initial and final sprite indexes located at the Sprite Assets:

-![Keyboard And Mouse Indexes][KeyboardAndMouseIndexes]
-![Xbox Indexes][XboxIndexes]

-Finally, set the **Value Type** to **Animation** and fill the **Initial/Final Index** and **Speed** fields for each input device you're going to use:

-![CustomSpriteText Inspector for Animations][CustomSpriteText_Inspector_Animation]

-At runtime, TPM will play the Sprite Animation using the indexes and speed you've set.

-![CustomSpriteText Animation Runtime][CustomSpriteText_Animation_Runtime]

-Note that **Sprite Animation is done only using consecutive indexes** found at Sprite Asset.
-This is a limitation from TextMesh Pro package.

 ### Processors